Annealed Leap-Point Sampler for Multimodal Target Distributions: Theoretical Underpinnings of ALPS

 \section{Theoretical Underpinnings of ALPS}

-One must select the coldest inverse temperature level, $\beta_{\text{max}}$.
-ALPS relies on the most annealed level of the PA component having a target distribution that is well-approximated by a Gaussian mixture distribution.
+This section introduces theoretical results addressing how the highest inverse temperature, $\beta_{\text{max}}$, must scale with dimension.
+The choice of $\beta_{\text{max}}$ is crucial, as the effectiveness of the ALPS algorithm fundamentally relies on ensuring the target distribution at the PA component’s highest annealed level is well approximated by a Gaussian mixture distribution.

-In general as the dimensionality of the problem increases, $\beta_{\text{max}}$ needs to get larger to ensure that the local mode Laplace approximation is accurate.
+In general, as the dimensionality of the problem increases, $\beta_{\text{max}}$ needs to get larger to ensure that the local mode Laplace approximation is accurate.
 Hence choosing $\beta_{\text{max}}$ too small will mean that the PA component mixes poorly in the coldest temperature level.

 Choosing $\beta_{\text{max}}$ extremely large to overcome this has a few issues.
 On a practical level, it may result in computational instability as modes collapse towards point masses.
-The HAT targets are only approximately preserving mass so their performance may become degenerate for excessively large $\beta$.
+Furthermore, the HAT targets provide only approximate mass preservation, and care is therefore required when considering extremely large values of the inverse temperature; see \citet{GarethJeffNick}.
 Finally, there is extra computational burden as one would need more (unnecessary) intermediate temperature levels in the PA component.

-Hence, one would like to choose $\beta_{\text{max}}$ sufficiently large to achieve non-degenerate acceptance rates but not so large that it takes a long time to transfer the $\beta_{\text{max}}$-level mixing information to the target level i.e.\ $\beta=1$.
+Hence, one would like to choose $\beta_{\text{max}}$ sufficiently large to achieve non-degenerate acceptance rates but not so large that it makes round trips infrequent.